mayureshw/mftools/README.md

 - total portfolio value, cost and gain

-- fund-wise view sorted by Value Research sub-category with information such as cost, value, gain, % gain, CAGR (to be added), % of your portfolio value, Value Research Rating, 1 year Rating, sub-category
+- fund-wise view sorted by Value Research sub-category with information such as cost, value, gain, % gain, CAGR, % of your portfolio value, Value Research Rating, 1 year Return, sub-category

 - AMC-wise, Category-wise, Subcategory-wise views with percentage share of each